zaber04/ip-address-manager/README.md

 This is my first time working with Lumen Micro Framework and I'm excited about it.
 This is also my first time implementing microservices in PHP environment.
 Previously I have implemented microservices in node based environment.
 Therefore, there might be some beginner mistakes.
 So, I appreciate feedback and suggestion to improve the project.

+## Microservices

+## Authentication Microservices

+1. Responsible for user authentication and token management.
+2. Handles user login, issues authentication tokens, and supports token refresh.
+3. Ensures that all subsequent requests to other microservices require a valid authenticated token.
+4. Manages user sessions and token expiration.

+## Gateway Microservice

+1. Receives all incoming requests
+2. Rate limits requests

+## IpHandler Microservice

+1. Stores IP
+2. Updates IP
+3. Shows IP list
+4. Maintains IP history
+5. Maintains users actions log as "audit log" for each session (log in, changes, log out)

+We didn't use a seperate "Audit Log Microservice" due to small number of functionality and direct depency on "ip update".

 ## Goal

 Here, in our app, users will be able to log in and store (in DB) new IP addresses with a label.